jdoughty04/Chessformer/docs/decoding_inspector.md

 - `CSMP`: attention to the message-passing square tokens
 - `Perceiver`: attention to the Perceiver square latents
-- `Policy`: attention to the structured policy latents
+- `Policy`: attention to the structured policy latents shared with the move-level policy/eval heads
 - `Engineered` when enabled: attention to the `205`-dim `main` engineered square features

 In the engineered-only ablation, this is the only source board because the